 Men and energy are the foundation of modern civilization.
-The latter would not have come to exist without men, not be modern without energy.
+The latter would not have come to exist without men, not be modern without plenty, generally accessible and cheap, affordable energy.

 Men invented ever more ways by which energy is used to make people’s lives easier.
 That began with men using animal muscles instead those of humans to get necessary work done.
 It progressed to having incredible amounts of work done through the generation of energy and applying it to move mountains, to bore through and under them, to go around, under and over them, by flying far above them, even into space.
 Still, importantly, just as men were for more than ten-thousand years of civilization the protectors and providers of their families, they also became the protectors and providers, the stewards, of the environment, locally and of the world.